List Decoding Random Euclidean Codes and Infinite Constellations

-\textbf{Step II.} Equipped with the powerful Theorem \ref{thm:rogers_equality}, computation regarding expectations wrt Haar distribution can be turned into computation wrt the aforedefined concrete ensemble.
-Rogers then gave a formula for the expectation of functions of a particular by computing $M(\cdot)$.
-It can be shown Equation \ref{eqn:higher-order-avg-formula} holds exactly without error term if we only sum up \emph{linearly independent/full-rank} $k$-tuples. \begin{theorem}[\cite{rogers-1955-haar-equiv-ensemble}, Theorem 2, Lemma 1 and Theorem 3] Let $k$ and $\rho$ be as in the setting of Theorem \ref{thm:higher-order-avg-formula}.
+\textbf{Step II.} Equipped with the powerful Theorem~\ref{thm:rogers_equality}, computation regarding expectations wrt Haar distribution can be turned into computation wrt the aforedefined concrete ensemble.
+Rogers then gave a formula for the expectation of functions of a particular form by computing $M(\cdot)$.
+It can be shown that Eqn.~\eqref{eqn:higher-order-avg-formula} holds exactly true without the error term if we only sum over \emph{linearly independent/full-rank} $k$-tuples. \begin{theorem}[\cite{rogers-1955-haar-equiv-ensemble}, Theorem 2, Lemma 1 and Theorem 3] Let $k$ and $\rho$ be as in the setting of Theorem~\ref{thm:higher-order-avg-formula}.
 Let

 Then

 \end{theorem}